Quantitative Analysis of Proxy Tasks for Anomalous Sound Detection: Proxy Tasks and Configurations

 Source separation represents a distinct paradigm in unsupervised ASD, diverging from standard compression or discrimination approaches.
 Preliminary studies have investigated the utility of source separation for ASD; however, the quantitative relationship between separation quality and detection performance has not yet been systematically analyzed~\cite{shimonishi2023anomalous, Shin2024}.
 We include this task herein to investigate whether the objective of isolating target sounds, distinct from reconstruction or classification, yields representations beneficial for ASD.
 We posit that improved separation capability correlates with a highly precise characterization of normal sound patterns, thereby enhancing the detection of deviations.

 The core objective is to estimate the target machine's clean signal from a synthetic mixture.
-During training, the model receives a mixture of the target normal sound and randomly sampled auxiliary noise at varying signal-to-noise ratios (-5–5 dB).
+During training, the model receives a mixture of the target normal sound and randomly sampled auxiliary noise at varying signal-to-noise ratios (-5--5 dB).
 By learning to filter out these variable noise components, the network implicitly captures the inherent structural patterns of normal sounds required to accurately reconstruct signals.
+The network is trained on the spectral MSE between the estimated and clean target spectrograms.
+Separation performance is evaluated in terms of SI-SDR, which is defined in Section~\ref{sec433}.

-We adopt the architecture proposed in our previous work~\cite{Shin2024}, based on the CMGAN framework~\cite{CMGAN}.
+We adopt the architecture proposed in~\cite{Shin2024}, based on the CMGAN framework~\cite{CMGAN}.
 This architecture features a Dilated DenseNet-based encoder and decoder, with conformer~\cite{gulati2020conformer} blocks interposed between them to enhance temporal modeling.
-Unlike the AE, which directly employ the reconstruction error, we leverage the intermediate representations learned by the separation network.
+Unlike the AE, which directly employs the reconstruction error, we leverage the intermediate representations learned by the separation network.
 Specifically, we extract feature maps from the output of the dense encoder and each subsequent conformer block; for a model with $N$ conformer blocks, features are aggregated from $N+1$ extraction points.
 Due to the computational complexity of processing full 10-s sequences, the network operates on 2-s segments.
 Channel-wise average pooling is applied to each extraction point, and the final representation is obtained by concatenating these pooled vectors along the time axis, capturing multi-scale structural characteristics.
 To analyze the relation of separation capability with ASD performance, we vary the number of conformer blocks (0, 1, 2, 4) and the channel width (64, 128), yielding eight experimental configurations.